shwetadalbhajan/Meta-Scifor/README.md

 - Mini Projects.
 - Major Project.

-These folder contains the porjects I have create using the django framework.
+These folder contains the projects I have create using the django framework.
 The repository of these mini and major project is sepearately available on my account as well.

 Also in this repository I have added the data sets I have used for my project in the folder called: